PrestaShop/performance-project/shop/README.md

 ## 1/ Generate shop data

-Here we use the shop-creator tool to generate fixture data
+Here we use the shop-creator tool to generate fixture data.
+These data will be used during Prestashop installation process to pre-populate shop.

+Fixture sizes are located in `shop-creator-config.yml`.
+Feel free to edit this one to get your own fixtures set !

 ```
 git clone git@github.com:PrestaShop/prestashop-shop-creator.git